mvolkmann/my-angularjs-seed/doc/tools.md

 The checks it performs can be customized through a configuration file that is typically stored in the user home directory named .jshintrc.
 It can also be configured on a per-file basis with `/*jshint ... */` comments.
-The eP3 client git repo contains the file "jshintrc" in the top directory that is being used by that project.
+The git repo contains the file "jshintrc" in the top directory that is being used by that project.

 ## Karma